cjalmeida/gamma-config/docs/tags.md

 ### !ref

 References another entry in the config object, even if it's in another file or overriden by an environment specific entry.
+If you key has a `.` (dot) or other special characters, you can wrap the key in single-quotes `'`.

 Example: